libdebug/libdebug/docs/stopping_events/breakpoints.md

 Breakpoints are the killer feature of any debugger, the fundamental stopping event.
 They allow you to stop the execution of your code at a specific point and inspect the state of your program to find bugs or understand its design.

 !!!
 WARNING "Multithreading and Breakpoints"
     **libdebug** breakpoints are shared across all threads.
-This means that if a breakpoint is hit in one thread, all threads will stop.
-You can use the [`hit_on()`](../debugging_flow/#hit-records) method of a breakpoint object to determine if a breakpoint was hit in a specific thread.
+This means that any thread can hit the breakpoint and cause the process to stop.
+You can use the [`hit_on()`](../debugging_flow/#hit-records) method of a breakpoint object to determine which thread hit the breakpoint (provided that the stop was indeed caused by the breakpoint).

 A breakpoint can be inserted at any of two levels: *software* or *hardware*.